9Sefa9/uvulpos/README.md

 [![GitHub followers][githubfollowershield]][githubprofile]
 [![Discord][discordshield]][hellocodingdiscordinvite]

 In the last 10 years I have gained a lot of experience and now I want to start developing smaller open source projects.
+I am open for any kind of cooperation if you want to start a project with me, just ask 😄

 - 🌍 [My website (in maintenance)][mywebsite]
 - 💬 [Join our Forum][hellocodingdiscordinvite]